Chapter 3.5 – Ports and the Circular Economy

 Therefore, landlord port authorities can consider the explicit inclusion of circular economy factors when awarding land concessions to private operators:

-• In the awarding or selection phase, the CE quality of the candidate’s bid can constitute a new element in the qualification phase of a port site awarding process.
+• Bid compatibility.
+In the awarding or selection phase, the CE quality of the bid can constitute a new element in the qualification phase of a port site awarding process.
 By doing so, possible candidates are rewarded for their current proposals and previous initiatives in other ports or locations in circular activities and operations.
-There is scope to more explicitly integrate circularity-inspired performance measures in the selection process next to more traditional criteria such as throughput expectations, financial performance, the price bid, and socio-economic impacts in terms of value-added created and employment effects.
+There is scope to more explicitly integrate circularity-inspired performance measures into the selection process, alongside more traditional criteria such as throughput expectations, financial performance, the price bid, and socio-economic impacts in terms of value-added created and employment effects.

-• Port authorities should also consider including CE elements in the post-bidding phase, such as by including circularity-inspired clauses that go beyond simply stipulating that the concessionaire will have to make efforts to comply with local, national, and supranational legislation related to CE.
+• Concession reporting.
+Port authorities should also consider including CE elements in the post-bidding phase, such as incorporating circularity-inspired clauses that extend beyond simply stipulating that the concessionaire must make efforts to comply with local, national, and supranational legislation related to CE.
 Such clauses could, for example, refer to the compulsory use of circularity management reporting or monitoring systems.

 5. Energy Management